w3f/polkadot-wiki/docs/learn/how-to/export-json-backup.md

 !!! warning "ATTENTION"

-    The password you enter in this step is for the batch JSON file **only!** You will need this password in order to restore your accounts from the JSON file.
+    The password you enter in this step is for the batch JSON file **only.** You will need this password in order to restore your accounts from the JSON file.

     This password is **unrelated** to the individual passwords of your accounts.
 After restoring from the batch file, each account will still need its own password to make transactions.